feliipecosta/totp-sever/README.md

 -   **Secure**: Your 2FA secrets are encrypted using AES-256-GCM and can only be decrypted with your password.
 -   **Self-hosted**: You have full control over your data.
 -   **Simple**: The application is easy to set up and use.
--   **Real-time updates**: The codes are updated in real-time without needing to refresh the page.
+-   **Real-time updates**: The codes are updated automatically every 15 seconds without needing to refresh the page.
+-   **Session Management**: Smart session handling with manual refresh detection.
+-   **Auto-timeout**: Sessions automatically expire after 3 minutes of inactivity for security.

+## Security Features

+### Session Management
+- **Automatic Code Updates**: TOTP codes refresh automatically every 15 seconds without requiring re-authentication.
+- **Manual Refresh Protection**: When you manually refresh the page (F5, Ctrl+R), you'll be required to enter your password again for security.
+- **Session Isolation**: Each browser tab/window requires separate authentication.
+- **Auto-timeout**: Sessions expire automatically after 2 minutes of inactivity.

+### Encryption
+- Secrets are encrypted using AES-256-GCM with scrypt key derivation
+- Password-based encryption with salt for additional security
+- Secrets are only decrypted in memory when needed

 ## Setup